Frequently Asked Questions

 TLC Gathering is a very new gathering of believers.
 In the 1st century, sons and daughters who entered their teen years had many adult responsibilities.
 We, also, view high school age children as those who are old enough to comprehend, discuss and participate in the Saturday Gathering.

-We are in our first phase.
 With that said, children are welcome at our gathering, though no childcare is yet available.
 We do have a place where children are able to watch Christian themed videos such as VeggieTales, Penguins and Christian Cowboy.
 Of course, while we are eating, this is a good time for the children to eat with us.
-We do plan to include children’s ministry as we grow and have other believers who are called to minister and care for the children.
 If you feel led to serve in ministering to children, please contact us here.

 Who is your senior pastor and who are the other leaders within your organization?

 If you've been to most churches, you'll find that the structure is often a lot like what we see in the corporate world.
 There's a head or senior pastor, then there are those who report to that position.
 Yet, we find Jesus saying in Matthew 20:25-28 “You know that the rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 26 Not so with you.
 Instead, whoever wants to become great among you must be your servant, 27 and whoever wants to be first must be your slave— 28 just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”
-So, in our best attempt to follow Christ's wishes, we do not have such a leadership structure.
-Our teachers and administrators are all volunteers.
+Though the Bible does allow for spiritual leadership, our teachers and administrators are all volunteers.
 To learn a little bit more about them, click on this link.

 Does TLC Gathering belong to a denomination?

 TLC Gathering is not affiliated with any denomination.
 We welcome those from all denominations.
 Jesus’ prayer in John 17:20-21 states: 20 "I do not pray for these alone, but also for those who will believe in Me through their word; 21 that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.”
 Unity is very important to our gathering.
 We will not all share the same theology on every issue, and that’s okay.
-It is more important that each believer is earnestly seeking Jesus than having perfect theology.
+What is most important is that believers are seeking God with all their heart, soul and mind.
 With that said, don’t get us wrong, theology is VERY important, but there are many ancillary issues in scripture that are not necessary for us to all have the same belief.
-The leaders of TLC Gathering have had multiple areas in their theology that has changed after continually studying the scriptures, so we are understanding and accepting those.
+The leaders of TLC Gathering have had multiple areas in their theology that has changed after continually studying the scriptures, so we are understanding and accepting those who don't see all of scripture in the same manner.
 Finally, let us say that many areas of controversy don’t have as much to do with the Bible as they do with the culture that we live in.
 We must understand that God’s word is timeless, and our culture will change its views like a batch of silly putty.
 For issues on morality, God, His kingdom, life after death, etc. we must always recognize that the scripture is the final authority.

 What are your studies like and what is permitted during the discussion?